TOWN OF MOUNT HOLLY , VERMONT

 Dead end roads must have a turning radius of 75 feet at the end.

 Roads shall have curves no greater than 11 to 21 degrees, with each curb property banked.
-Approval of the curve and banking must be obtained from the Road Foreman.
+Approval of and banking must be obtained from the Road Foreman.

 On all curves where the drop is 20 feet or more with a slope of less than 1 to 4, guard rails must be installed in accordance with Federal standards.